tokenika/tokenika.github.io/content/Content2.md

 #### Building EOS publicity

 We've been presenting EOS at high-profile events (e.g. [Blockchain Connect](http://connectwarsaw.org/) in Warsaw) and several meetups both in Poland (e.g. [Warsaw](https://www.facebook.com/events/903326303125907/), [Wroclaw](https://www.meetup.com/Wroclaw-Blockchain-Meetup/events/246349912/), [Lodz](https://www.facebook.com/events/160585741214328/)) & Europe (e.g. [Oslo](https://steemit.com/eos/@bitspace/bitspace-hosts-scandinavia-s-first-ever-eos-meetup-in-oslo-norway)).
-We're active on social media: [Steem](https://steemit.com/@tokenika), [Twitter](https://twitter.com/tokenika_io) & [Facebook](https://www.facebook.com/groups/EOSPolska/).

 #### Building EOS infrastructure

-Our medium-term goal is being elected as one of twenty EOS block producers (a.k.a EOS witness).
-We have the experience & infrastructure required for this role thanks to close partnership with a successful [Steem witness](https://steemit.com/@gtg).
+Our medium-term goal is being elected as one of EOS block producers (a.k.a EOS witness).
+We have the experience & infrastructure required for this role through close partnership with a successful [Steem witness](https://steemit.com/@gtg).

 #### Digital assets investments

 Our focus is on blockchain-based fundraising and long-term digital asset investments.
-Inspired by some of the best decentralized financial platforms currently being built on Ethereum (e.g. [Neufund](https://neufund.org/), [Melonport](https://melonport.com/), [Iconomi](https://www.iconomi.net/)), we are aiming to offer similar solutions on EOS.
+Inspired by some of the best dApps currently being built on Ethereum (e.g. [Neufund](https://neufund.org/), [Melonport](https://melonport.com/)), we aim to offer similar solutions on EOS.

-# Core Team
+# The Team

 #### Tomasz Michalski, CEO & co-founder